-Follow the procedures below on the initial start-up of the fryer, and each time the fryer is brought from a cold, or shut down condition.
+The following procedures should be followed on the initial start-up of the fryer and each time the fryer is brought from a cold, or shutdown condition, back into operation.
+These are basic, general instructions.

-1. Make sure the frypot is filled with shortening to the lower level indicator.
+1. Make sure the shortening is filled to the proper level in the frypot; to the two lower level indicators.

 DO NOT OVERLOAD, OR PLACE PRODUCT WITH EXTREME MOISTURE CONTENT INTO THE RACKS.
-21 LBS.
-(9.5 KG.)
-IS THE MAXIMUM AMOUNT OF PRODUCT PER FRYPOT.
+24 LBS.
+(10.9 KG) IS THE MAXIMUM AMOUNT OF PRODUCT PER FRYPOT.
 FAILURE TO FOLLOW THESE INSTRUCTIONS CAN RE SULT IN SHORTENING OVERFLOWING THE FRYPOT WHICH COULD CAUSE SERIOUS BURNS, PERSONAL INJURY, FIRE AND/OR PROPERTY DAMAGE.

-- 2. Turn the COOK/PUMP switch to the COOK position and press the appropriate product button to select the product to be cooked.
+2. Turn the COOK/PUMP switch to the COOK position and press the appropriate product button to select product to be cooked.
 Unit automatically goes into the Melt Cycle.
-When temperature reaches 250° F (121° C) the controls goes into the Heat Cycle, and heats the shortening to the setpoint temperature. - 3.
-Stir the shortening as it's heating up from a "cold" start.
-Be sure to stir down into the "cold zone".
+When temperature reaches 230° F (110° C) the control goes into the Heat Cycle, and heats the shortening to the setpoint temperature.